 - Simple doesn’t mean easy.
 The best writers, athletes, programmers, and managers tend to be people who see what they do as simple by nature and difficult at the same time.
 For example, it is simple to run a marathon.
 You begin running and you don’t stop until you have completed 40 kilometers (26 miles).
 What could be simpler than that?
 The fact is that the difficulty of it does not reduce its simplicity.
 Leadership and management are also difficult, but their nature – making it so that things happen in a specific way towards a specific objective – is simple.

 - Project management might be a job, a role or an activity.

 - Leadership and management require understanding and intuitive knowledge of numerous common paradoxes, such as:

-- Autocrat/Delegator: In certain situations, the most important things are strong and clear authority and a quick response time, and the manager must have the necessary confidence and the will to take control and force certain actions.
+- Autocrat/Delegator: In certain situations, the most important things are a strong and clear authority, and a quick response time.
+The manager must have the necessary confidence and the will to take control and force certain actions.
 However, the general objective must be to avoid these situations.

 - Courage/Fear: One of the biggest misconceptions of our culture is that people who are brave don’t experience fear.
 That’s a lie.
 A brave person is one who feels fear but chooses to act anyway.

 - If you are a dedicated manager, find ways to capitalize on your unique perspective of the team and the project.